 |Native Area||Europe, Greenland, West Siberia|

-Once you get your angelica started and placed in the right spot, it will grow on its own and be almost maintenance-free.
-Propagating your plants may take a bit of work, but that will be your biggest challenge, and we will help you through that.
+Once you get your angelica started and placed in the right spot, it will grow on its own and be almost maintenance free.
+This herb is biennial which means it will take 2 years or longer for the plant to come into bloom and produce seeds.

-The second year of your angelica will bring beautiful flowers that self sow easily, creating a nice never-ending supply of angelica in your garden for as long as you want.
+The second year the plant produces seeds that self sow easily, creating a nice never-ending supply of angelica in your garden for as long as you want.

 Angelica's light preference is dependent on your weather.
-Angelica is a native to colder climates and therefore prefers cooler, moister soils.
+Angelica is native to colder climates and prefers cooler, moister soils.
 If you live in an area that tends to be warm, it is a good idea to place your angelica in a location that receives partial shade.
-When planting in a cooler climate, it would be wise to plant your herb in full sun.
+When grown in a cooler climates, this herb will need full sun.

-Highly adaptable, the only real strict requirement regarding soil for your angelica is moisture; it must be moist.
+Since angelica is highly adaptable, the only strict requirement regarding soil is moisture; it must be moist.
 Other than that, almost any conditions will do, but it will thrive in slightly acidic soil, with a pH no higher than 7.0.
 You can test the soil pH easily with a simple test, then amend as needed, but your plant should not suffer unless the soil is greatly alkaline.

 Temperature and Humidity

 The native temperature range of angelica is, for the most part, cool.
-The areas where angelica has been introduced that it thrives in are, like its native range, cool with seasons.
 If you live in USDA Zones 4-7, your angelica should do perfectly fine.

 Like most herbs, there is no need to fertilize your angelica.
-Upon planting, you may find it beneficial to mix some compost into the site where you plan to plant your angelica, but that should be all you need to do.
+You may find it beneficial to mix some compost into the site where you intend to plant, but that should be all you need to do.

 How to Grow Angelica Plant from Seed

-While propagation from transplants is possible, angelica has a very deep taproot that can become easily damaged, so starting from seed is the easiest and most successful method.
-To propagate angelica from seed, the easiest method requires that that you start in early fall by locating a usually moist area where the plant can grow.
-Place a sheet of lightproof black plastic over the area to kill any vegetation, then remove just before the first frost.
+While propagation using mature plants is possible, angelica has a very deep taproot that can become easily damaged, so starting from seed is the easiest and most successful method.
+To propagate angelica from seed, the easiest method is to you start in early fall by locating a usually moist area where the plant can grow.
+Place a sheet of lightproof black plastic over the area to kill any vegetation, then remove the plastic just before the first frost.
 Rake the area, removing any remaining grass or vegetation, and break up the soil.
-Wet the soil before spreading your angelica seed evenly over the area.
+Wet the soil before pressing your angelica seed evenly about 1/4 inch into the soil.
 Angelica needs to stratify or have a period of cold or warmth before germination, so let it go over the winter.
 As the spring thaw occurs, begin applying regular moisture to the seedbed.
-You will soon be welcome with a new angelica patch as soon as the temperature rises to a point to allow germination.
+You should see signs of germination as soon as the soil temperature begins to warm.

 To sow indirectly, start seeds in peat pots that can be directly planted or torn away.
-There are two methods to use, stratify the seeds in a plastic bag in a moist peat and sand mix in the refrigerator for 21 to 60 days or plant the seeds in the fall and leave the pots out over the winter uncovered.
+You can stratify the seeds before planting by placing them in a plastic bag with moist peat and sand and refrigerating for 21 to 60 days.
+Or you can plant in peat pots in the fall and leave the pots out over the winter uncovered.
 Your planting medium is going to be a mix of peat moss, perlite, and sand.
-Keep this moist and remove the seedlings before they reach 4 inches or establish that troublesome tap root.
+Keep this moist and remove the seedlings before they reach 4 inches and begin to establish that troublesome tap root.